Kybbe/sc-tdd-refactoring/session-1/README.md

 ## Task 3:
 Write a function that takes user input and prints that number, based on the same scenarios described above.
-   - If user input is not a number, throw an exception with the message: "{inputNumber} is not a number".
+   - If user input is not a number, throw an exception with the message: `"{inputNumber} is not a number"`.

 # Cheat Sheet